HAB3X/Sustainability_Database/About_Us.md

 A free, open-source website listing sustainable businesses across Australia and New Zealand.
 Each listing includes a sustainability rating, business type, key practices, and indicators of greenwashing where applicable.

+The platform will include a public submission feature, allowing users to suggest companies for review.
+All submissions will be moderated and verified before publication.

+Research and business profiles will be documented using GitHub Issues and Markdown files.

+All information will be peer-reviewed or supported by credible sources before inclusion.

+The website will be built using HTML, CSS, and JavaScript;  Hosted publicly via GitHub Pages;
+Open source and freely accessible

 ### Defining Sustainability

 Our sustainability criteria draw from circular economy principles and social responsibility standards: